mattrufolo/NumericalLumiInversion/README.md

-# NumericalLumiInversion
+# Numerical Luminosity Inversion

-## Repository in order to compute the transverse emittance from the luminosity
+## Repository in order to compute the transverse emittances from the luminosity

 **Authors:** M. Rufolo